ryanthomas30/AudioNimbus/README.md

 https://docs.mongodb.com/manual/installation/

 Scroll down to "Tutorials" and follow instructions based on operating system.
-Add `mongod.exe` to your path
+Add `mongod.exe` to your path.

 #### Running Applications